 Rarity attracts everyone.
-This concept also works for traveling, as travelers have always been hungry of quaint and different kind of places.
-India is the best country for traveling, but still, there is a lack of long stretch without urbanization for tranquillity.
+This concept also works for traveling, as travelers have always been hungry for quaint and different kinds of places.
+India is the best country for traveling, but still, there is a lack of long stretches without urbanization for tranquillity.
 However, there is one exception and it’s North-East India because North-East is still kept preserved with intact natural beauty.

-Krang-Shuri is a waterfall, situated in West Jaintia district of Meghalaya state.
-It is off the way place, which is also cut off from the usual bucket list of travelers who come to Meghalaya.
-This is the same waterfall which can give you reminiscence of that scene of Bahubali movie.
-Not usual, but this place is nestled in the mid of forest, where peace is lying perfectly.
-From the main Dawki-Jowai highway, there is one cobbled way bringing us to the point, from where we can have a view of the waterfall from upside.
+Krang-Shuri is a waterfall, situated in the West Jaintia district of Meghalaya state.
+It is of a way place, which is also cut off from the usual bucket list of travelers who come to Meghalaya.
+This is the same waterfall that can give you a reminiscence of that scene of the Bahubali movie.
+Not usual, but this place is nestled in the mid of the forest, where peace is lying perfectly.
+From the main Dawki-Jowai highway, there is one cobbled way bringing us to the point, from where we can have a view of the waterfall from the upside.
 This waterfall is sandwiched in mid of dense forest.
 From the same peak point, the trek starts to downside.
 You will start getting excited after having a far tucked view of this waterfall from that point.
 That trek is of around 10-20 minutes, which is adorned by the local art of bamboo and surrounded by greenery.
 And here you reach the destination like never before.

 The story behind the invention